rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/20_making/assembling/index.md

 The first step to assemble the bioreactor is to put the casing together.
 In this part, we will discuss the base only.
 Explanation on how to assemble the heating plate will come in a [dedicated section](#readying-the-heating-cell).

 First, identify the parts you are dealing with.
-In the following image are shown all the parts required do build the base.
+In the following image are shown all the parts required to build the base.

 :::note
 Sections `A` and `B` are the base for the heating plate.